-RBAC security context is a fundamental part of your Kubernetes security best practices, as well as rolling out TLS certificates / PKI authentication for the core Kubernetes API server.
-We will learn how to create Kubernetes users, pod service account, set their permissions using RBAC and rotate their TLS certificates and security tokens.
+Kubernetes RBAC security context is a fundamental part of your Kubernetes security best practices, as well as rolling out TLS certificates / PKI authentication for connecting to the Kubernetes API server and between its components.
+We will learn how to create a user in Kubernetes, set Kubernetes permissions using RBAC and setup/rotate TLS certificates and security tokens.

 Kubernetes Role-Based Access Control (RBAC)

-#Kubernetes security guide, chapter 1: RBAC and TLS certificates step by step & practical examples.Click to tweet
+How to set #Kubernetes RBAC and TLS certificates step by step with practical #security examplesClick to tweet

 Namespaces: Logical segmentation and isolation, or “virtual clusters”.
 Correct use of Kubernetes namespaces is fundamental for security, as you can group together users, roles and resources according to business logic without granting global privileges for the cluster.
 Typically you use a namespace to group a project, an application, a team or a customer.